fuji3to4/DualCellQuant/README.md

 - Optionally AND with Radial mask
 - Produces per-cell table (CSV), AND mask (.npy), and a Target/Reference ratio image (.npy and preview)
   - If Preprocess is enabled, both visualization and measurement use the preprocessed arrays (for Dual/Single).
 For saturation gating in masking, the original image scale is used.
+  - Ratio (T/R) is computed using only pixels where Reference > 0.
+This avoids invalid divisions especially when Radial outer > 100% includes background outside cells.

 ## UI Controls (by section) 🧰